groupdocs-parser/GroupDocs.Parser-Docs/net/_index.md

 ## Overview

-GroupDocs.Parser for .NET is a powerful document data extraction API that enables developers to parse and extract information from over 50 document types.
-This robust library allows you to extract text, metadata, images, tables, and other structured data from various file formats without requiring additional software installations.
+GroupDocs.Parser for .NET is a powerful **PDF text extraction library C#** that enables developers to parse and extract information from over 50 document types.
+This robust library allows you to **extract text from PDF** files, Word documents, Excel spreadsheets, and more.
+You can extract raw or formatted text, metadata, images, tables, and other structured data from various file formats.
+The library works without requiring additional software installations for most formats, though some advanced PDF features may require optional dependencies (see [Installation](#installation)).

 ### Key Highlights